-For us it just wouldn't be a real summer camp at home if we didn't plan at least one trip to the zoo and one trip to the aquarium every summer!
-My children have been animal-lovers since they day they joined our family, and they never get tired of seeing their favorite creatures and reading and learning more about them.
-So for us, a zoo or an aquarium is a fun and educational way to spend a day.
+For us, it just wouldn't be a real DIY summer camp at home if we didn't plan at least one trip to the zoo and one trip to the aquarium!
+My children have been animal-lovers from “Day 1”, and they never get tired of seeing their favorite creatures and reading and learning more about them.
+So for us, visiting zoos, aquariums, and wildlife parks is a fun and educational way to spend a day.
 Over the years I've picked up a few tips to make the most of our animal-adventures!

-One more tip- make sure you do all of this research and ticket or membership purchasing online before you head out to the zoo or aquarium.
-Many places offer an additional discount for purchasing your membership or tickets online.
+One more tip- make sure you do all of this research and ticket or membership purchasing online before you head out to zoos, aquariums, or wildlife parks.
+Many places offer an additional discount for purchasing your membership or tickets in advance online!

 Understand “the extras” before you purchase your admission ticket!

 In an effort to compete with other forms of family entertainment (such as amusement parks), many zoos and aquariums have added all kinds of extra attractions to their wildlife parks such as rides, petting areas, special up-close animal encounters, sky buckets, trams, and more.

 When looking at the admission prices, you need to carefully research what is specifically excluded from the ticket price.
 Quite often I have found that it makes more sense to buy a higher-priced all-inclusive ticket than to be doling out $2 a pop for each ride or extra animal attraction per kid.

 And again- I strongly urge you to inquire about all-inclusive membership options for the most savings- there have been times when it has made more sense for our family to purchase a year's membership at a zoo while on vacation, than to buy one day tickets- even though we never intend to visit again during the same calendar year!

 Avoid days or at least times of day when “real” summer camps will be visiting